 Should you want your headphones to last a bit longer, you can use the Sony Headphones Connect app to shorten the time it takes for the headphones to go to sleep.
 The default is 15 minutes, but you can reduce that number down to five minutes if you really want to wring every second of life out of them.

-Another year, another impressive pair of noise-canceling headphones from Sony.
-To wit, the Sony WH-1000XM3 are exactly the headphones we’ve come to expect from the new leader in noise-canceling headphones… and even if they’re a bit too close to last year for comfort, they're the best headphones of 2019 overall.
+The XM3 are yet another impressive pair of noise-cancelling headphones from Sony.
+To wit, the Sony WH-1000XM3 are exactly the headphones we’ve come to expect from the new leader in noise-cancelling headphones.

 If you want the best-looking and most comfortable headphones, and you're all about audio quality, these are the best headphones you can buy right now.